ruping/Breakpointer/README.md

 Installation
 ---

+1. Download breakpointer, unzip. unzip ruping-Breakpointer-XXX.zip
+	cd ruping-Breakpointer-XXX
-1. Make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
+2. Make sure you have installed Bamtools (https://github.com/pezmaster31/bamtools).
-2. Change the directories in Makefile to wherebam/lib/ and wherebam/include/ .
+3. Write down the bamtools_directory where ./lib/ and ./include/ sub-directories are located.
+4. Make in following way
-3. make
+	make BAMTOOLS_ROOT=/bamtools_directory/
+5. You will see a directory called "breakpointer", within which you will find the pipeline script.

-There are also built-in Linux X86_64 binaries of breakpointer and breakmis
+(There are also built-in Linux X86_64 binaries inside ./prebuilt/)

 Usage
 ---